STAT545-UBC-hw-2018-19/hw01-ErnestL91/README.md

 # Welcome to the HW01 Repository (by Ernest Lai)

 **This is the STAT 545A HW01 Repository of Ernest Lai, this repo contains contents for assignment 1.
+This README file will allow you to get to know some facts about myself (with some github markdown functions :wink:).
+In addition, there will be two files exploring the gapminder dataset - the hw01_gapminder file in markdown (.Rmd) and webpage format (.html).**

-For information regarding assignment 1, please refer to [STAT 545A assignment](https://github.com/STAT545-UBC/Classroom/blob/master/assignments/hw01/hw01.md)**
+**For information regarding assignment 1, please refer to [STAT 545A assignment](https://github.com/STAT545-UBC/Classroom/blob/master/assignments/hw01/hw01.md)**

 *For general information and classroom content related to STAT 545, please visit [this link](https://github.com/STAT545-UBC/Classroom)*